-Carrie from Lovely Etc. here to share an incredibly inexpensive storage solution with you – turning Dollar Store Bins into Stylish Storage.
-I feel like I can never have enough bins and baskets to keep everything organized – from my son’s blocks to our collection of phone chargers, there is always something that needs to be corralled.
+Here is an incredibly inexpensive storage solution for you – turning Dollar Store Bins into Stylish Storage.
+You can never have enough bins and baskets to keep everything organized.
 My absolute favorite containers are vintage crates, boxes, and buckets but those aren’t always easy to find and they can get expensive.
 And if you need a matching pair, you can pretty much forget it.
-So I set out on a mission to turn some cheap plastic bins from the Dollar Tree into vintage knock-offs storage.
+So I set out on a mission to turn some cheap plastic storage bins from the Dollar Tree into vintage knock-offs storage.

 Dollar Store Bins Supply List:

-I started with two plastic bins that look like lockers baskets and a plastic bucket.
+I started with two plastic Dollar Tree storage bins that look like plastic locker bins and a plastic bucket.
 All in very bright, happy shades that are perfectly tucked away in a closet…but not exactly what I would want to use to decorate my house.
+Dollar store containers come in all sorts of various sizes and shapes, so just find one you like at your local dollar store.

 I started with primer.
-I chose to use a gray automobile primer because it sticks really well to plastic and gives a great matte gray finish with a bit of texture.
+I chose to use a because it sticks really well to plastic and gives a great matte gray finish with a bit of texture, perfect for a dollar store hack.

 Once the primer was dry, I pulled out the chalkboard paint.
 Chalkboard paint also has a nice matte finish with some texture.
 I used a foam brush to rub a thin coat of chalkboard paint on and then immediately wiped the excess off with an old rag.